2017 December 3 to 12 – Call for Availability

 The Serengeti has come to symbolize paradise to all, including the local Maasai, who have grazed their cattle on the vast grassy plains for generations.
 To the Maasai, it is Siringitu – “the place where the land moves on forever.”
 Today, the Serengeti National Park, the Ngorongoro Conservation Area, and the Maasai Mara Reserve across the border in Kenya together protect the greatest and most varied collection of terrestrial wildlife on earth, and one of the last great migratory systems still intact.

-Your home for the next two nights will be in a lodge with small bungalows built in the local style, and spread out enough for each to have a view of the surrounding terrain and its occupants.
-Each room is decorated in true African luxury style with mosquito nets, four-poster beds, and bathrooms with showers in each room.
+Your home for the next two nights will be in a camp with spacious tents overlooking the vast wildlife preserve of the Serengeti.
+Each tent has private bathrooms (including bucket showers), mosquito nets, and solar-powered electricity.
 Your daily game drives will give you the opportunity to experience and appreciate first-hand the harshness and beauty of this area.

 Day 7: Searching the Serengeti